mpv-player/mpv/DOCS/man/options.rst

         Old, decoder-based framedrop mode.
 (This is the same as ``--framedrop=yes`` in mpv 0.5.x and before.)
 This tells the decoder to skip frames (unless they are needed to decode future frames).
-May help with slow systems, but can produce unwatchably choppy output, or even freeze the display completely.
+May help with slow systems, but can produce unwatchable choppy output, or even freeze the display completely.
 Not recommended.
         The ``--vd-lavc-framedrop`` option controls what frames to drop.
     <decoder+vo>